top of page

 3.8 2021.8 DJI_0965_Camlet lr copy.jpeg

-• The Forum, HWA and many residents objected to the proposal in the 2021 consultation, as it is wrong to sacrifice valuable Green Belt when there are available 'brownfield' sites (= previously developed land) in more sustainable development locations.
+• The Forum, HWA and many residents objected to the proposal in the 2021 consultation, as it is wrong to sacrifice valuable Green Belt when there are available 'brownfield' sites (= previously developed land) in more sustainable development locations, and government statistics forecast much reduced household growth in the borough.

 • We had reason to believe that the fields would be dropped from the proposals, but the Plan continues to develop the land here, as well as Chase Park (at Vicarage Farm, opposite the Pick Your Own farm) and Crews Hill.